Problem

 Whereas SQL Server 2012 only supports the use of Managed Service Accounts (MSA), SQL Server 2014 introduced support for group Managed Service Accounts when running on Windows Server 2012 R2 and above.

 Group Managed Service Accounts solve the problem of one-to-one relationships between MSA and Computer.
-This is done by making use of Active Directory Security Groups to allow a one-to-many relationship between an account and the computers.
+Use Active Directory Security Groups to allow a one-to-many relationship between an account and the computers.

 Group Managed Service Account Prerequisites